sPyOpenSource/jcore/README.md

 Kernel's code segment is mapped at ELF header's `p_vaddr` or PE header's `code_base` (level 2 only).
 Level 1 loaders load kernels at -2M, therefore limiting the kernel's size in 2M, including configuration, data, bss and stack.
 That must be more than enough for all micro-kernels.
+Bss segment is after the text segment, growing upwards, and it's zerod-out by the loader.

 The stack is at the top of the memory, starting at zero and growing downwards.